SEIR-0508/Django_finches/README.md

 ## Intro

-We have chosen to collect Finches in this example!
+We have chosen to collect Finches in this lab!
+Nothing says fun like Relationtional Databases and Ornithology!

 ## Exercises